Environmental Risk Analysis

 Our health is threatened by various types of environmental risks such as radioactive substances and hazardous materials.
 My goal is to understand how much our daily lives influence environment and what kind of measure is effective for mitigating such risks through modeling.
 In order to solve both global and local environmental problems, I provide information and help government's decision making process.

-Assistant Professor (Graduate School of Engineering)
+Associate Professor (Graduate School of Engineering)

 Research Topics